 There’s no better way to kick-start the festivities than with the loud and boisterous dragon and lion dances.
 The dances punctuated with clanging from drums and cymbals parade the streets, malls, and even offices.
 They’re performed to bring good luck and prosperity.
 The costume is often worn by four or more dancers gliding and moving the creature’s head vigorously to affect a realistic lion or dragon.
 The more dancers, the longer the creature’s body and the more luck it represents.
 Have a brush with the mighty beast!

-At the start of Chinese New Year, people visit temples to pay respect to their chosen deities.
-One popular temple is Wong Tai Sin Temple.
-There, worshippers express gratitude and ask for various wishes from various gods.
-Among them include career advancements, good health, finding true love, and earning more money.
-Some people shake numbered fortune sticks in a cup or tube on bended knees, a fortune-telling practice known as kau chim (求籤).
-The sticks that fall out of the cylinder highlight things to expect in the upcoming year.
+At the beginning of Chinese New Year, people visit temples to seek blessings and pay respect to their chosen deities.
+One of the most popular temples in Hong Kong is Wong Tai Sin Temple.
+There, worshippers express gratitude and pray for blessings such as career advancements, good health, finding true love, and earning more money.
+As a common practice, kau chim (求籤) is where people kneel and shake a cup of numbered fortune sticks.
+The sticks that fall out of the cylinder reveals guidance and insights into what the year ahead may hold.

 Header image credits: Lewistsepuilung via Canva